-All licenses shall be issued by a lottery procedure determined by the game and fish director and must be signed in ink.
-The deadline for submitting lottery applications to the Game and Fish Department's Bismarck office is March 26, 2014.
-Because of sometimes delayed postmarking procedures, applications postmarked March 27 and earlier will be accepted.
+A lottery procedure will be determined by the game and fish director.
+The deadline for submitting lottery applications to the Game and Fish Department's Bismarck office is March 23, 2016.
+Because of sometimes delayed postmarking procedures, applications postmarked March 24 and earlier will be accepted.
 A person may submit only one application per species.
 A \$5 nonrefundable application fee in the form of a credit card, personal check, certified check, or money order must accompany each resident application.
-Applicants issuing an insufficient funds check, which the collection agency is unable to collect, will be ineligible to apply for either of the species for the 2015 and 2016 seasons.
-(NOTE: Fee for nonresident bighorn sheep applicants is \$100.00).
+A \$100 nonrefundable application fee in the form of a credit card, personal check, certified check, or money order must accompany each nonresident application for bighorn sheep.
+Applicants issuing an insufficient funds check, which the collection agency is unable to collect, will be ineligible to apply for either of the species for the 2017 and 2018 seasons.
 Licenses are non-transferable.
 No person may give, barter, or sell an issued license to another person.
 If elk licenses remain after the lottery, the Department may issue these on a first come-first served basis to any eligible person.